 Some believe that the United States is facing a new tipping point in the area of sexuality, similar to what it experienced during the HIV/AIDS epidemic during the 1980s.
 It was during that time that then surgeon general, Dr. C. Everett Koop, urged schools to teach sex education in order to help prevent spread of the virus.
 The topic of sex ed was even more controversial then than it is today, but his statements provided the necessary push to normalize public discussion of safe sex, especially for students.

 In just the last few years, different states have passed laws intended to help teach students not to pressure one another into sexual behavior.
 How to clearly give consent, and how to recognize when someone isn’t giving consent, were particular matters the laws hoped to help.
-Before these laws were passed, most teenagers didn’t learn about healthy sex, sexuality, and relationships in a formal setting until in college.
+Before these laws were passed, most teenagers didn’t learn about healthy sex, sexuality, viagra, and relationships in a formal setting until in college.

 Today, only eight states and the District of Columbia require schools to discuss consent, while 10 states have education programs in place specific to gay, bisexual, lesbian, and transgender teens.
 As more and more babies are born each day, however, this lack of information will continue to persist like a domino effect.